 3 Remove cover.
 Lower heat to low.
 Stir and let cook for a minute or two longer, until the bok choy is just cooked.

-4 Gently stir in cashews.
+4 Gently stir in the roasted cashews.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Baby Bok Choy with Cashews on Simply Recipes.
 Thank you!Print